ocumeda/MLCodingChallenge/tech-assessment-ai-engineer/README.md

 **Submission:**

-Please submit your completed assignment in one of the following ways:

-1. **GitHub Repository:**
-   - Fork the [public repository for this assignment](insert-repo-link-here) on GitHub.
-   - Complete the assignment within your forked repository.
-   - Once you have completed your work, invite us as collaborators to your private repository, ensuring that we have access to review your code and documentation.

-2. **ZIP File:**
-   - If you prefer not to use GitHub, you may alternatively compress your project files (including all code, documentation, and relevant data) into a ZIP file.
-   - Ensure that the ZIP file contains clear instructions on how to run your code.
+Please submit your completed assignment as a zip file that you send us via e-mail.
+Ensure that the ZIP file contains clear instructions on how to run your code.
-   - Send the ZIP file directly to [insert email address here].

 **Deadline:**
-- Please submit your work by [insert deadline here].
+- Please submit your work at least 24h before your interview.